-The main players in San Francisco were the Wah Ching, Hop Sing Tong, Wo Hop To, and the Joe Boys which led to dozens of homicides throughout the 1960s and 1970s.
+The main players in San Francisco were the Wah Ching, Hop Sing Tong, Wo Hop To, and the Joe Boys, in which their activity led to dozens of homicides in the northern California city throughout the 1960s and 1970s.

 The conflict between the rivals in San Francisco led to one of the worst mass killings in northern California, the Golden Dragon massacre where five bystanders were murder together with multiple people injured.